 Every patient who chooses to undergo cosmetic surgery is looking to improve his or her appearance, whether it is with fuller breasts, a flatter stomach, or a smaller nose.
 In the hands of a skilled cosmetic surgeon, patients can achieve the look that they desire.
-Unfortunately, there are those instances in which the patient is not happy with the results from the initial surgery.
-In these cases, to the patient can undergo a revision surgery to correct the problem and finally achieve the look they have been wanting all along.
+Unfortunately, there are those instances in which the patient is not happy with the results of the initial surgery.
+In these cases, the patient can undergo revision surgery to correct the problem and finally achieve the look they have been wanting all along.

 Selecting the Right Cosmetic Surgeon

 Undergoing revision surgery can be a difficult decision.
 Patients must agree to undergo another surgery and recovery period.
 In addition, when it comes to revision surgery, it is even more important that patients select a cosmetic surgeon who has the skill and experience to correct the previous surgery and achieve a successful outcome.
 It requires knowing not just how to perform a particular procedure, but also how to correct for previous errors without making the problem worse.